-The result of hypotheses testing showed that only one hypotheses was significantly supported by the research; that is the first hypotheses, which stated that the more flexible the strategic planning, the better the company performance.
-The hypotheses that tested the effect of moderation from environment turbulence, organization structure, company size, and organization culture on the influence of formal strategic planning on company performance was insignificant.
-The testing of moderation effect from from all variables resulted in a range of error probability from 10% to 40%.
+The result of hypotheses testing showed that only one hypothesis was significantly supported by the research facts; that is the first hypothesis, which stated that the more flexible the strategic planning, the better the company performance.
+The hypotheses that tested the effect of moderation from business environment, organization structure, organization size, and organization culture on the influence of strategic planning on company performance was insignificant.
+The testing of moderation effect from business environment, structure, size, and culture of organization resulted in a range of error probability from 10% to 40%.